 “Craving creates an illusion, a misperception, a deluded mental reaction, which causes the mind to contract into stress and anxiety.
 If this state is avoided or released, the mind is naturally calm and luminous.”
 Phillip Moffitt

 My elderly friend Walter hoards things.
 To enter his home is to arrive in overwhelm and congestion.
-He once owned an “antiques” store; when that closed, he simply moved its contents to his already teeming house and garage and yard.
-On the floors and extra old furniture and appliances, overflowing the shelves and corners and closets, filling the sleeping and bathing spaces, are mounds of disorganized clutter – papers, old clothes, unopened mail, unread books, magazines, lists and broken tools.
+He once owned an “antiques” store; when that closed, he simply moved its contents to his already teeming house and garage and shed and yard.
+On the extra old furniture and appliances, overflowing the shelves and corners and closets, filling the sleeping and bathing spaces, tumbling onto the floor, are mounds of disorganized clutter – papers, old clothes, unopened mail, unread books, magazines, lists and broken tools.
 The piles, he says, offer him a sense of familiarity and security.
 He says he will read or fix or sell or recycle or use it all some day.
 In any case, he is reluctant to part with even the smallest item for fear that he will let go of something crucially important for his happiness.

 I understand.
 When I examine my own mind, I see: “Yes, me, too.”
 While my home and external surroundings are simple and tidy, on close reflection I see that my internal mental world is often that of a hoarder.
-Habitual preferences, old views, repeating thoughts, emotions, memories, beliefs, opinions, stories and behavioral strategies that have long since outlived their usefulness clutter and crowd my daily reactions and awareness.
-The fact that these arise is not a problem; it’s how most human minds (brains) work, offering up old and familiar strategies.
-My suffering, the Buddha teaches, arises when I attach to these, when I identify them as “me or mine,” when I habitually hang on and reinforce them and am unable to simply see their arising and their not-so-usefulness in the present: when I grasp and don’t allow myself to let them go
+Habitual preferences, old views, random repeating thoughts, memories, beliefs, opinions, stories and behavioral strategies that have long since outlived their usefulness clutter and crowd my daily reactions and awareness.
+The fact that these arise is not so much the problem; it’s how most human minds (brains) work, offering up old and familiar strategies.
+My suffering, the Buddha teaches, arises when I indulge these, when, out of habit, I hang on and repeat and reinforce them and am unable to simply see their arising and their not-so-usefulness in the present: when I grasp and don’t allow myself to let them go

-There begins to be consent, very simply and directly, to what all of this feels like in the mind and body.
+There begins to be consent, very simply and directly, to what all of this feels like in the body.
 When I look closely, there is heat.
 There is a tightness in the chest and throat.
 There is a sadness, even, a drooping in the face, a wetness behind the eyes.
 “It’s like this now.”
 If I don’t keep retreating into story and rumination, I find that the feeling, while unpleasant, is quite manageable.
 There is kindness and compassion.
 Ouch.
-Stress is like this.
+Dukkha, stress is like this: for me, for everyone.
 As I allow the experience, it shifts and softens.

 In the fullness of this allowing lie the clues about any action that needs to be taken.
-Look and see, the Buddha invites us.
-Investigate.
-What is needed, possible, available?
-Internally?
-Externally?
-As I examine the details and options in this particular case, investigation reveals that a wholesome response for me seems to be primarily internal, in letting go.
-In simply not doing what is not helpful.
-In care for myself as I encounter these difficulties of human life.
-My heart opens, too, in a bit more caring for the agent who, I see, is also not really in charge of the contractor’s decisions and actions.
-There is caring even more widely, too, for all beings who, in this moment, struggle with not getting what they want.
+I consider what is needed, possible, available.
+Internally.
+Externally.
+As I examine the details and options in this particular case, investigation reveals that a wholesome response for me today seems to be primarily internal, in letting go, in simply not hanging on to what is not helpful.
+My practice invites simple caring for myself as I encounter these difficulties of human life.
+My heart opens, too, in a bit more caring for the agent who, I see, is also not really in charge of the overwhelmed contractor’s decisions and actions.
+There is caring even more widely, too, for all beings who, in this moment, struggle with being overloaded or in not getting what they want.

 There is clearing.
 A move into patience.
 A smile, even.
 A bit more freedom.
 Life is like this.
 Not always difficult, but sometimes.
 Nothing to hold onto here.
 Time to let go, internally, externally: today’s wild ride.